lostb1t/replex/README.md

 - Plex doesnt apply user restrictions to collection hubs/recommendations. this proxy fixes that so you can have unique rows for every user.
 - Works on every client!

-Make sure you have collections/recommended rows with the same name in both movies and shows (aka trending) as it will be merged by name.
+Make sure you to that your collections you want to merge have **same name** (aka trending) as it will be merged by name.

 ### Usage example